 1 – A Hearty Breakfast

 A bowl of cereal won’t cut it.
 Feed them foods which are high in protein such as eggs, sausage, and bacon.
 Oatmeal is also a great stick-to-your-ribs choice.
 Protein will make your boys feel full longer.
 It will also help to wake them up unlike eating carbs would make them sleepy.
-This is a great side benefit when you’re wanting them to do their schoolwork in the morning.
+This is a significant side benefit when you’re wanting them to do their schoolwork in the morning.

 2 – Plenty of Protein